 Learn About Footwear at Bata Shoe Museum

-Learn all about the history of footwear at Bata Shoe Museum, where a thousand shoes and related artefacts are on display (from a collection numbering over 13,000).
+A thousand shoes and related artifacts are on display (from a collection numbering over 13,000) at the Bata Shoe Museum.
 The collection showcases over 4,500 years of history and includes Chinese bound foot shoes and ancient Egyptian sandals, to celebrity footwear and nearly everything in between.